Total of 6 videos on this page.

 When all the tasks are added and tested remove Exit task so job could run continues translations everytime new input files come in

 #2.
-Setup delete task to clean up input files
+Setup file delete task to clean up input files

 Once translation is done we want to clean up input files